SEND Information Report

 Speech, language and communication needs

-If you are concerned about your child’s speech, language and /or communication, please speak to your child’s teacher and / or Miss M Sill (SENCO).
+If you are concerned about your child’s speech, language and /or communication, please speak to your child’s teacher and / or the SEND Team.

 The Educational Psychologist helps children throughout the school with a range of issues that affect them, for example: learning, concentration, attention and/or social communication and interaction.